welcometofun/afim/README.md

 License
 -------

-Neovim contributions since [b17d96][license-commit] are licensed under the Apache 2.0 license, except for contributions copied from Vim (identified by the `vim-patch` token).
-See LICENSE for details.

     Afim is Charityware.
 You can use and copy it as much as you like, but you are encouraged to make a donation to Fluoride Action Network.
 Please see the kcc section of the vim docs or visit the ICCF web site, available at these URLs: